 I live in Tasmania and have a driver's licence

 You can prove your identity by showing an Australian driver’s licence with your correct name and address details.
-The licence can be expired for up to two years.

 I live in Tasmania but I don't have a driver's licence

 You can prove your identify by showing 3 documents that confirm your name and address.

 |Main proof of identity||Second proof of identity|

 |EITHER show 1 of these||and 2 of these|

 |OR show 2 of these||and 1 of these|

 All documents must be in English or be accompanied by an English translation from an accredited translator.